Battle of Dien Bien Phu: 30 March – 5 April assaults

 Just after midnight on 31 March, the French launched a counterattack against Eliane 2, and recaptured it.
 Langlais ordered another counterattack the following afternoon against Dominique 2 and Eliane 1, using virtually "everybody left in the garrison who could be trusted to fight".
 The counterattacks allowed the French to retake Dominique 2 and Eliane 1, but the Viet Minh launched their own renewed assault.
 The French, who were exhausted and without reserves, fell back from both positions late in the afternoon.
 Reinforcements were sent north from Isabelle, but were attacked en route and fell back to Isabelle.

-Shortly after dark on 31 March, Langlais told Major Marcel Bigeard, who was leading the defense at Eliane 2, to fall back from Eliane 4.
+Shortly after dark on 31 March, Langlais told Bigeard, who was leading the defense at Eliane 2, to fall back from Eliane 4.
 Bigeard refused, saying "As long as I have one man alive I won't let go of Eliane 4.
 Otherwise, Dien Bien Phu is done for."
 The night of 31 March, the 316th Division attacked Eliane 2.
 Just as it appeared the French were about to be overrun, a few French tanks arrived from the central garrison, and helped push the Viet Minh back.
 Smaller attacks on Eliane 4 were also pushed back.
 The Viet Minh briefly captured Huguette 7, only to be pushed back by a French counterattack at dawn on 1 April.

 Fighting continued in this manner over the next several nights.
 The Viet Minh repeatedly attacked Eliane 2, only to be beaten back.
 Repeated attempts to reinforce the French garrison by parachute drops were made, but had to be carried out by lone planes at irregular times to avoid excessive casualties from Viet Minh anti-aircraft fire.
 Some reinforcements did arrive, but not enough to replace French casualties.